easylauncher/docs.encorastream.com/docs/docs/best-practices.md

 # Deployment & Best Practices
 {: .no_toc }

-Guidelines for optimal deployment and operation of the Encora Stream platform.
+Guidelines for optimal deployment and operation of the {{ site.product_name }} platform.
 {: .fs-6 .fw-300 }

 ## Table of contents